KMathisGit/Personal-Blog/src/blog/2026-01-13-building-stegasaur-hiding-files-in-plain-sight.md

 <h3 class="anchor" id="conclusion">Wrapping Up</h3>

 Steganography is a fascinating field that combines cryptography, image processing, and creative problem-solving.
-Stegasaur demonstrates that you don't need complicated server infrastructure or low-level languages to implement these concepts—modern web technologies are more than capable.
+Stegasaur demonstrates that you don't need complicated server infrastructure or low-level languages to implement these concepts.

 The project is open source and available on GitHub.
 Whether you want to hide secret messages in memes or just learn about steganography, I hope Stegasaur serves as a useful tool and learning resource.